-Get your pie dough on your parchment paper, then start cutting out your shapes with your knife or cookie cutter.
+Get your pie dough rolled out on your parchment paper, then start cutting out your shapes with your knife or cookie cutter.
 Once you have enough cut outs to cover your pie top, you will dip them one by one very quickly in to the water.
 Just a quick dip and right back out.

 Then you will start to place the cut outs on the pie filling, starting with the outside rim first closest to the crust.

 Work your way in, overlapping as you go.

 Use any extra cut outs to layer on top for more dimension if you want.

 Bake it as you normally would.

 Please note: Juices will bubble up through the cracks, which is OK.
 The juices will add a fruity lacquer to your cutout shapes, which just adds to the beauty of the pie.